Outset

 New Zealand’s South Island is shaped less by one famous expedition than by a long tradition of moving through mountain country: tramping routes, huts, passes, glacial valleys, and weather that can turn a welcoming landscape serious very quickly.

-That is still the useful planning read.
+That is still the practical lesson.
 River levels, snowline, weather turns, and distance from shelter usually matter sooner than people expect.

 Read the full South Island story